-We have all seen stunning portrait photos that have a blurred background while the subject of the photo is perfectly focused.
-When done correctly, these photos can be very dramatic, however, it might seem hard to accomplish, especially if you are not familiar with the proper techniques.
+We’ve all seen stunning portrait photos that have a blurred background while the subject of the photo is perfectly focused.
+When done correctly, these photos can be very dramatic.
+However, it might seem hard to accomplish, especially if you’re not familiar with the proper techniques.
 A faster prime lens (with greater aperture capabilities) will give you an edge in this technique, but even an off-brand lens, such as a Sigma 85mm lens will give excellent results if you follow the tips in this article.

-Some digital SLR cameras have a little button that will show the area of focus in the viewfinder, but a little knowledge about how to accomplish your goal will be very helpful.
-There are a couple of setting on your camera that can give you a great shot with blurry background, but there are also some techniques involving setting up the shot that will help.
-Here is a short list of things to be aware of when you are ready to shoot an award winning portrait photography:
+Some DSLR cameras have a little button that shows the area of focus in the viewfinder, but a little knowledge about how to accomplish your goal will be very helpful.
+There are a couple of settings on your camera that can give you a great shot with blurry background, but there are also some techniques involving setting up the shot that will help.
+Here is a short list of things to be aware of when you’re ready to shoot award winning portrait photography.

 If you can satisfy all of these suggested recommendations, you will move yourself immensely closer to the goal of a blurry background with the subject popping and capturing the viewer’s eye.